coolaj86/oh-my-dotfiles/README.md

 Who's to blame?
 =====

-This was 110% AJ's idea and 110% his work with absolutley no help from Ryan Burnette, [not even a single commit](https://github.com/coolaj86/oh-my-dotfiles/commits?author=ryanburnette).
+This was 110% AJ's idea and 110% his work with absolutley no help from Ryan Burnette, [not even a single commit](https://github.com/coolaj86/oh-my-dotfiles/commits?author=ryanburnette)... and certainly not 36 commits... nope